 Proven Business Model

-When you buy into a franchise, you’re buying into a proven business model that has been successful in other markets.
+When you’re considering buying a home health agency or buying into a franchise, you’re essentially investing in a proven business model that has been successful in other markets.
 This means that you have a greater chance of success than if you were starting a business on your own from scratch.